bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

     2016-10-03 13:01:59 +0000 [MT] /Applications/Xcode.app/Contents/Developer/usr/bin/ipatool exited with 1
     2016-10-03 13:01:59 +0000 [MT] ipatool JSON: (null)

-So after alot of investigation, Fastlane reverts back to Mac OS system's ruby for exporting.
-But the system ruby doesn't have json 1.8.3 installed.
+What happens is that fastlane reverts back to the Mac OS system's Ruby for exporting.
+But the system Ruby doesn't have json 1.8.3 installed.

 ### Solution:

-To fix this issue, you just have to add a `Script` step to run the following:
+Add a `Script` step to run the following:

     sudo /usr/bin/gem install bundler

-This will install bundler on the system ruby and when the fastlane plugin calls bundle install then system ruby will also installed the neccessary dependencies
+This will install bundler on the system Ruby and when the fastlane plugin calls bundle install then system Ruby will also install the neccessary dependencies

 ## Works in local but not on Bitrise.io

 _An example error:_ `_ld: file not found ..._`

+Go through the following steps.
+After every step, check if it solved your issue.

-First of all restart your Xcode and try a new build.
+1. Restart your Xcode and try a new build.

-If it doesn't help try a **clean build** in Xcode.
+1. Try a **clean build** in Xcode.

-If no error was displayed, try resetting your simulator(s).
+1. Try resetting your simulator(s).

 Another problem could be your CocoaPods version.
 Try updating your CocoaPods with the `[sudo] gem install cocoapods` command.
 Also make sure that your `Podfile.lock` is **committed into your repository**, as that's the file which describes the exact Pod versions you use. _Without this Bitrise might download newer versions of Pods than the ones you use._